KrishJhawalta/krishjhawalta.github.com/README.md

-# krishjhawalta.github.com
+# How to install & Run Tor services in Raspbian/Linux
-How to install&amp;run TOR Servics in Raspbian/Linux
+Install TOR >$Sudo apt-get update&&upgrade